Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-Constructors.md

 }
 ```
 ## Derived Type Assignment.
-Assigning derived class pointers to a base class pointer object is quite common feature in C++.
+Assigning derived class pointers to a base class pointer object is quite a common feature in C++.

 #### Derived Example
 ```c